awhadi/acsp-builder/readme.txt

 **One-click features**
 *  Automatic `nonce-*` injection for every enqueued script & stylesheet
 *  Hash-based allow-list for inline snippets (sha256/sha512)
-*  Live header preview before you save
+*  Live header preview, so you can see your header directly on the plugin
-*  Report-Only mode – test without breaking production
+*  Report-Only mode – test without breaking production or just disable the plugin
 *  Built-in violation logger / report-uri endpoint
 *  Export / import JSON presets – move settings from staging to live in seconds
 *  Works with page-builders (Elementor, Beaver, Divi, Gutenberg, WPBakery) and CDN plugins out-of-the-box
 *  No ads, no tracking, no “Pro” upsell – 100 % free for personal & enterprise use

 **Goodbye console errors, hello security headers**
-Install → choose a preset → hit **Save**.
+Install → choose a preset → hit **Apply**.
 aCSP Builder handles the rest.

 == Installation ==

-1. Upload the plugin files to `/wp-content/plugins/acsp-builder/` or install through the WordPress plugins screen.
+1. Upload the plugin files to `/wp-content/plugins/aCSP-Builder/` or install through the WordPress plugins screen.
 2. Activate the plugin.
 3. Navigate to **Admin → aCSP Builder** and pick a preset (or build your own policy).
 4. Switch from *Report-Only* to *Enforce* when you are confident the policy is clean.